13. THE VALUE OF LIFE (Optimism And Pessimism)

 13.12 Joy Of Achievement (measure achievement against aims)

 There is no denying that the views outlined here can easily be misunderstood.
-Immature people without moral imagination like to look at the instinctive life of their half-developed nature as the fullest expression of humanity, and reject all ethical ideas not created by them so that they can “fulfill themselves” without being disturbed.
+Immature people without moral imagination like to look at the instinctive life of their half-developed nature as the fullest expression of humanity, and reject all ethical ideas not created by them so that they can “live themselves out” without being disturbed.
 It is obvious that what is right for a fully developed human being does not apply to one who is only half-developed.
 What one expects from a fully developed person cannot be expected from the still immature who need to be brought by education to the point where their ethical nature breaks through the shell of their lower passions.
 It was not my intention to show what needs to be instilled into the undeveloped person, but what lies in the nature of a mature human being.
-My intention was to demonstrate that freedom is possible, that freedom manifests, not in acts of sensory or psychological constraint, but in those actions sustained by intellectual intuitions.
+My intention was to demonstrate that freedom is possible, that freedom manifests, not in acts of sensory or psychological constraint, but in those actions sustained by spiritual intuitions.

 The mature person is the maker of his own value.
 He does not strive for pleasure that is to him a gift of grace given by nature or by the Creator; nor does he live to fulfill what he is supposed to recognize as duty, after he has renounced all pursuit of pleasure.
 He acts as he wants to act—according to his ethical intuitions—and he finds the true enjoyment of life in achieving what he wants.
 He determines the value of life by comparing what he has achieved with the goals striven for.
 An Ethical system which replaces "want to" with "ought to," inclination with duty, will, as a consequence, determine the value of a human being by comparing the demands of duty with the fulfillment of duty.
 It places a standard on a human being that does not apply to his true nature.